Blosc/movielens-bench/README.rst

 movielens-bench
 ===============

-Datafiles for the MovieLens for benchmarking purposes.
+Datafiles for the MovieLens dataset for benchmarking purposes.

 These are slightly modified versions of the originals so as to easy the import process.
 The original MovieLens datasets are over here: